projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 GVT-g is Intel's Open Source GPU virtualization solution, up-streamed to the Linux kernel.
-Its implementation over KVM is named KVMGT, over Xen is named XenGT, and over ACRN is named ACRN-GT.
+Its implementation over KVM is named KVMGT, over Xen is named XenGT, and over ACRN is named AcrnGT.
 GVT-g can export multiple virtual-GPU (vGPU) instances for virtual machine (VM) system.
 A VM can be assigned one instance of a vGPU.
 The guest OS graphic driver needs only minor modifications to drive the vGPU adapter in a VM.
 Every vGPU instance adopts the full HW GPU's acceleration capability for media, 3D rendering, and display.

-ACRN-GT refers to the glue layer between the ACRN hypervisor and GVT-g core device model.
+AcrnGT refers to the glue layer between the ACRN hypervisor and GVT-g core device model.
 It works as the agent of hypervisor-related services.
 It is the only layer that needs to be rewritten when porting GVT-g to other specific hypervisors.